This post may contain affiliate links. Read our disclosure policy here.

 How to Make Blueberry Coffee Cake Muffins

-These Blueberry Coffee Cake Muffins don’t require any complicated technique.
-It’s all about combining and mixing.
-That said, follow the steps and tips to the T to yield the most fluffy and delicious muffins:
+Follow the steps and tips to the T to yield the most fluffy and delicious blueberry coffee cake muffins:

-You’ll use two bowls: one for combining flour, baking powder, soda, and salt; and another to beat the softened butter with the sugar.
-Once done, you add the eggs one at a time to the butter and sugar mix.
-To the same bowl you add the vanilla and yogurt, and stir until just combined.
-You don’t want to overmix. - Combine
+Combine flour, baking powder, soda, and salt in a bowl; and beat softened butter with sugar in another.
+Then add the eggs to the butter and sugar mix, then the vanilla and yogurt, and stir until just combined.
+You don't want to overmix. - Combine.

 Combine the wet and dry ingredients in the bowl.
-Again, don’t overmix, the batter will be thick, and that’s ok.
-Fold the blueberries into the batter. - Fill the muffin pan
+Again, don't overmix, the batter will be thick, and that's ok.
+Fold the blueberries into the batter. - Bake the muffins.

 Storing Leftovers